Elie-A-98/yeager-dapp/README.md

 The project requirements document states that **users should be able to mint new digital assets**.
 But allowing anyone to mint new NFT needs some considerations while writing the contract and can significantly devalue the token.
-For that reason I took the assumption that **users will need to request (through the ui) from the owner of the smart contract to mint them a new Elieum** and link it to a digital asset.
+For that reason I took the assumption that **users will need to request (through the ui) from the owner of the smart contract to mint them a new TESTIUM** and link it to a digital asset.
 The owner can decided the addresses allowed to mint, based on some condition which i will decide later (but keep simple).

 ### 5.2 Overview

-**Elieum (ELI)** is a new **ERC-721** compliant token (NFT) created using an ERC-721 compliant contract in [packages/nft/contracts/token.sol](./packages/nft/contracts/token.sol)
+**TESTIUM (TST)** is a new **ERC-721** compliant token (NFT) created using an ERC-721 compliant contract in [packages/nft/contracts/token.sol](./packages/nft/contracts/token.sol)

 **Users** are able to connect their ethereum wallet, **display a gallery of the digital assets** owned by the connected wallet, **transfer digital assets** to other addresses and **mint new tokens**